harbargerdev/unicorns-ai-playground/README.md

 Username: admin
 Password: <You-Replaced-Password>
 ```
+**Warning:** These credentials are for development and testing purposes only.
+Replace them with secure credentials before deploying to production.

 ## Contributing
 This project is intended for learning and experimentation.
 Contributions are welcome!
 Feel free to open issues or submit pull requests.